drprotoon/siz/DEPLOYMENT.md

    - Added buildCommand to use the vercel-build script
    - Maintained proper routing configuration

-3. Updated server.js to handle API requests:
+3. Created serverless API functions for Vercel:
-   - Added mock API endpoints for authentication, products, and categories
+   - Added dedicated API handlers for authentication, products, and categories
-   - Added CORS support to allow cross-origin requests
+   - Implemented proper CORS support with preflight handling
-   - Added session management for authentication
+   - Created mock data for testing and demonstration
    - Fixed login and product fetching functionality

 4. Simplified `server/vercel.ts` for better compatibility